oVirt/ovirt-site/source/release/4.4.0/index.md

 #### VDSM

+ - [BZ 1749284](https://bugzilla.redhat.com/1749284) **Change the Snapshot operation to be asynchronous**

+   Feature:

+Asynchronized live snapshot

+Reason:

+Before this enhancement the live snapshot operation was synchronized.
+In that state the engine let VDSM to do the operation for 180 seconds by default.
+In case the time passed, the engine considered the operation as failure.
+This can happen due to big memory VM with memory load or/and having slow storage.

+Result:

+With this enhancement the operation will be asynchronized.
+Letting the operation run until it ends without timeout.

+The operation now will succeed to large memory load VMs or/and slow storage.

+ - [BZ 1692709](https://bugzilla.redhat.com/1692709) **[RFE] Investigate viability of automatically setting up boot partition for FIPS hosts**

+   In addition to setting `fips=1`, host's boot partition need to be explicitly stated in the kernel boot parameters (like: `boot=/dev/sda1`or `boot=UUID=<id>`), this bug will set the boot partition into the kernel boot parameters.

  - [BZ 1179273](https://bugzilla.redhat.com/1179273) **[RFE] vdsm: Utilize system-wide crypto-policies**

    Feature: Use crypto policies introduced in CentOS 8 in favour of VDSM's local crypto settings